IT-Scifi/fuxi-ansible/roles/admin/README.md

 =========

 admin role is for general administration stuff, like running the apt updates etc.  Currently only apt update is implemented.
+Cron thingies should be under /etc/cron.{hourly,daily,weekly,monthly} and not under /etc/cron.d, because anacron is used in laptops.

 Role Variables
 --------------

-fuxi_update_schedule: cron timing for fuxi-update.sh script
 admin_cron_user: The user for cron jobs.
 admin_logfile: The log file for admin stuff.